Index of Effects, Generators, Analyzers and Tools

 • Normalize: Use the Normalize effect to set the maximum amplitude of a track, equalize the amplitudes of the left and right channels of a stereo track and optionally remove any DC offset from the track.

-Fade a section in or fade it out
+These fade a section in or fade it out:

 • Crossfade Clips: Use Crossfade Clips to apply a simple crossfade to a selected pair of clips in a single audio track.